-Missouri Department of Health and Senior Services
+Missouri Department of Health and Senior Services - Office of Rural Health

 Top Flex Activities

-In order to achieve the objectives in this area, the Missouri Flex Program has contracted with the Missouri Hospital Association (MHA) to offer technical assistance.
-MHA offers technical assistance for the Medicare Beneficiary Quality Improvement Project (MBQIP), utilizing webinars, conference calls, in-person training, regional training, and one statewide training annually.
+In order to achieve the critical access hospitals (CAHs) quality improvement objectives, the Missouri Medicare Rural Hospital Flexibility (Flex) Program utilizes a contractor to provide technical assistance for the Medicare Beneficiary Quality Improvement Project (MBQIP), utilizing webinars, conference calls, site visits, in-person training, regional training, and one statewide training annually.

-MHA has built a dashboard for critical access hospitals (CAHs) that promotes MBQIP and utilizes quality data for improvement activities.
-Each hospital has the ability to look at aggregate performance as well as the most current performance averages for the state and nation on the dashboard.
-The data collected has been used to drive performance improvement in a variety of ways.
-Low performing hospitals are contacted in regards to the identified gaps and MHA works with them to help address best practice strategies.
-Furthermore, regional meetings are hosted and attendees actively participate and network with others who might be struggling in the same areas.
-Additionally, increased reporting for MBQIP measures has been the main focus and continuous improvement has helped increase the number of hospitals reporting on such measures.
+Missouri CAHs have access to a dashboard that promotes MBQIP and utilizes quality data for improvement activities.
+Each hospital has the ability to view aggregate performance as well as the most current performance averages for the state and nation on the dashboard.
+The data collected is used to drive performance improvement in a variety of ways.
+The Missouri Flex Program contacts and assists low performing hospitals in regards to the identified gaps and addresses best practice strategies.
+A swing bed benchmarking project provides CAHs with access to a web-based application supporting national CAH Swing Bed performance improvement.
+Through facilitated peer to peer discussions, CAH participants foster relationships and share best practices on Core MBQIP measures.
+Additionally, regional meetings are hosted and attendees actively participate and network with others who might be struggling in the same areas.
+The main focus is increased reporting for MBQIP measures and continuous improvement has helped increase the number of hospitals reporting on such measures.

+The Missouri Flex Program utilizes a contractor to conduct population health activities, such as providing education and health prevention activities based on common community health issues identified and working with participating CAHs to develop and implement strategies.
+In 2020, a comprehensive population health assessment survey was conducted with all Missouri hospitals.
 The survey covered nine categories: leadership, patients and community, workforce, finance, data and technology, operations, legal/regulatory, outcomes, and policy/advocacy.
 The results were tabulated and mapped to a maturity scale comprised of five categories: Pre-Foundational 1, Pre-Foundational 2, Foundational, Proficient, and Transformational.
 Furthermore, additional individualized reports were developed indicating overall performance for each of the nine categories and identified each CAH’s position on the maturity scale.

 Please provide information about network activities in your state to support Flex Program activities.